Thartvigsen/thartvigsen.github.io/README.md

 # Technology

 I use [**Python**](https://www.python.org/) for all of my programming due the overall speed of implementation.
-Testing ideas using Python is extremely rapid compared to lower-level languages and rapidly learning whether or not an idea may be fruitful is a great benefit.
+While run-time is significantly slower than a lower-level language, testing ideas using Python is extremely rapid, which in turn can provide feedback on the potential of research ideas.
 For Machine Learning I use [**NumPy**](http://www.numpy.org/) and [**Scikit-Learn**](http://scikit-learn.org/stable/), for Deep Learning I use [**TensorFlow**](https://www.tensorflow.org/).

 I have experience using R and MATLAB but have ultimately selected Python as my main language.
-Finally, I use only Linux on my personal computer and for experiments on the [WPI high performance computers](http://arc.wpi.edu/resources/hardware/hpc-clusters/) and am gaining experience writing shell scripts.
+Finally, I use Linux on my personal computer and for experiments on the [WPI high performance computers](http://arc.wpi.edu/resources/hardware/hpc-clusters/) and am gaining experience writing shell scripts.

-I also have experience programming in R and MATLAB.
 Other technical skills include LaTeX and GitHub.

 # Education